TNRIS/kiosk/README.md

 5. Copy the system scripts `sleep.sh`, `start-kiosk.sh`, and `clear-chromium-crash.sh` into the `/home` directory.

 6. Open terminal, run `sudo crontab -e`, specify which text editor you want to use (nano), paste the command that is in the `kiosk-crontab.bak` file (only the line that isn't commented out) into the crontab.
+    * Or, you can source directly from the backup file into the cron table:`sudo crontab < path/to/kiosk-crontab.bak`

 7. Open Ubuntu's Startup Applications Preferences (search Ubuntu dash using keyword 'startup').
     - Create startup app for start-kiosk.sh bash script